OpenCyphal/nunavut/src/dev.rst

 .. note::

-    This is documentation for contributors developing pydsdlgen.
+    This is documentation for contributors developing nunavut.
 If you are a user of this software you can ignore everything here.

 ************************************************